This post may contain affiliate links. Please read my disclosure policy.

 Plastic mixing jar full with ice cream mixture // addapinch.com

-At this point you have the base of the ice cream and can decide if you want to use an ice cream churn or the no-churn method.
-I will tell you that the ice cream churn makes the ice cream have a bit more volume than the no-churn method, but I love that an ice cream churn isn’t required to make great ice cream!
-If you enjoy making no churn ice creams, I hope you try my No Churn Chocolate Ice Cream and No Churn Vanilla Ice Cream too!
+Note – the ice cream churn makes the ice cream have a bit more volume than the no-churn method, but I love that an ice cream churn isn’t required to make great ice cream!

 Fresh ripe blueberries in white enamel bowl with blue rim, set on marble counter // addapinch.com